 The first test, called Oncotype DX, uses the biopsy tissue to determine if the cancer has a more or less favorable outlook for the future.
 For example, a less favorable result may help to initiate treatment sooner for a more aggressive cancer.
 The second test, called Prolaris, provides both predictive testing and also will report your risk of dying of prostate cancer in 10 years without treatment.
 I recently had a patient who we believed had a higher risk prostate cancer; however his Prolaris test reported his risk of dying of prostate cancer in 10 years at three percent.
 Obviously, that was a HUGE relief to this patient.
 Instead of investing energy into his treatment he is spending more time with his grandchildren and family.

 I expect that more similar tests will be available in the future for different cancers.

 Dr. Lieb is a Board Certified Urologist with Pacific Urology.
-His practice has offices in Walnut Creek, Concord, San Ramon Brentwood and Livermore.
+His practice has offices in Walnut Creek, Concord, San Ramon and Brentwood.
 Join Dr. Lieb and Pacific Urology at their annual event: ‘Pints for Prostates’ and Men’s Health Fair at Pyramid Alehouse in Walnut Creek.
 June 12th from 6-8pm. $20 donation includes beer, beer glass and hors d’oeuvres.
 Space is limited, reserve by calling 925-677-5041 x272.